spachare91/seprac/README.md

-# seprac
-this is version 1.0.1
+hey , this is version 1.0.2